-Uncooperative Behavior - resistance or refusal; either verbal, physical, or passive; on the part of the student and/or parent to comply with the reasonable request or recommendations of school personnel.
+Uncooperative Behavior - resistance or refusal -- either verbal, physical, or passive -- on the part of the student and/or parent to comply with the reasonable request or recommendations of school personnel.
 Defiance, assault, deceit, and flight shall constitute examples of uncooperative student behavior.
 Uncooperative behavior shall also include the refusal to comply with the recommendations of the core team.

-Drug Paraphernalia - includes any utensil or item which in the school's judgment can be associated with the use of drugs, steroids, alcohol, or mood altering substances.
-Examples include but are not limited to roach clips, pipes, and bowls.
+Drug Paraphernalia - includes any utensil or item that in the school's judgment can be associated with the use of drugs, steroids, alcohol, or mood altering substances.
+Examples include but are not limited to roach clips, pipes, bowls, and vaping products and devices.